c-seeger/csv2json/README.md

 ## Features
 - convert csv to json
 - adding additional fields that are not in the original csv file
-- options PrettyPrint and LineWiseJson
+- options PrettyPrint, QuoteEverything and LineWiseJSON

 ## Installation